 Once you have thoroughly cleaned your cedar wood surface, you can now apply your preferred finish.
 You may use a clean rag, sponge, paint roller, or pad to apply the finish depending on what is convenient for the type of surface you’re working on.

 Ensure to apply the finish evenly on the entire surface.
-You can work in small sections so you can easily achieve a uniform finish.
+I recommend working in small sections so you can easily achieve a uniform finish.

 Typically, you can apply two coats of clear finish on your cedar wood.
 But it depends on the type of clear finish you’re using.
 You may refer to the instructions on the product label to determine the suggested number of coatings.